edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 Self-Mastery

-I believe the best way to live life is to be self-aware and improve one’s self-knowledge and self-efficacy to achieve self-actualization.
+I believe the best way to live life is to be self-aware and improve one’s self-knowledge and efficacy over time.
-I believe that, generally, the best way to serve the world is to master yourself first.
+I also believe that, generally, the best way to serve the world is to master yourself first.
-Accepting that life is hard, you take responsibility for being a good version of what you can be, choosing to be wise and to make the decision to sacrifice something for the sake of doing what's more important.
+Accepting that life is fundamentally hard, you take responsibility for being a good version of who you can be, choosing to be wise and to make the decision to sacrifice something for the sake of doing what's more important.

-Taking responsibility, taking care of yourself and being honest with yourself is the foundation for being able to live in the best way.
+Deciding to take responsibility, to take care of yourself and to be honest with yourself is the foundation for being able to live in the best way.

 In this ongoing process of self-mastery, one key idea I found works wonders for me is to mentally locate my self in a relaxed-accepting-grateful state of mind that is dis-associated in principle from my thoughts and external circumstances.
 Even though I find it difficult to maintain this state for more than a few days in a row, I know that third-person view of my reality is my best place to live my life: where I feel my best and I perform my best.